Philosophy.

 Money is a consequence, not the goal.
 The entrepreneurs who build something lasting are those who focus on impact, not just income.
 Ask not just "How much can I earn?" but "What will remain when I'm gone?"
 Build something worth building.

 These laws are not just words.
-They are the operating system behind every transformation I've facilitated.
+They are the operating system behind every transformation I’ve facilitated.
+They are also the backbone of the two books: The Founder Upgrade and Delegate The Noise.